• Special Vehicles in Minnesota

 OHMs

-These are motorized, off-highway vehicles traveling on two vehicles, with a seat or saddlebag meant to be straddled by the driver and a handlebar for steering.
+These are motorized, off-highway vehicles traveling on 2 wheels, with a seat or saddlebag meant to be straddled by the driver and a handlebar for steering.

 A motorcycle may be considered legal for highway use, while also being classified as an OHM, if used in this manner on rough terrain or trails.